Political Rifts and Conservation Consequences

 Media Scandal and Setbacks: The Dog Incident on Maud Island

 Maud island, however, proved to be a political landmine for the Wildlife Service.
 The Wildlife officer present had been explicitly told he was not allowed to keep his pet dog on the island.
-Yet under staffing pressure internally, senior members of staff had quietly made the decision to relax these rules and allow their staff to keep dogs under the provision they were tied up at all times.
+Yet under staffing pressure internally, senior members of the department had quietly made the decision to relax these rules.
+They began to allow staff to keep dogs, under the provision they were tied up at all times.
 The dog was owned by a trainee officer, and permission had been given privately by a senior member of the department.

-The scandal played right into the hands of the Parks Authority and particularly the Fiordland National Park Board.
+The scandal played right into the hands of the Parks Authority, and particularly the Fiordland National Park Board.
 Ignored when it came to their research, and now with clear evidence of mismanagement by the Wildlife Service, they were one of a number of groups that pushed for dogs to be entirely banned when working with Kakapo.
-Despite there being clear evidence that best practice to locate Kakapo was a muzzled dog.
-This effectively ended chances of finding Kakapo outside of breeding seasons and ending chances of finding any females that existed in Fiordland.
+This was despite clear evidence that the best practice to locate Kakapo was a muzzled dog.
+This effectively ended chances of finding Kakapo outside of breeding seasons when males 'boomed' and ended chances of finding any remaining females that existed in Fiordland.

-It’s unclear how much this played into the decision to focus on Stewart Island Kakapo which had recently been rediscovered on Stewart island.
-But the focus shifted there where females were more likely to be found despite the limitations imposed on the Wildlife Service.
+It’s unclear how much this played into the decision to focus further south on Kakapo which had recently been rediscovered on Stewart island.
+But the focus shifted there, where females were more likely to be found despite the limitations imposed on the Wildlife Service.
 One wonders if not having to work directly with the Fiordland Parks Board also played a part in the allocation of resources.

 A Rangers pet dog killed one of a handful of remaining Fiordland Kakapo.